BrianWill/japanese_vocab/README.md

 - "Never Read": the initial state of new stories
 - "Archive": for stories you are unlikely to revisit

-The "log" link adds a story to the log displayed at the top of the page.

 Click a story's title to see its text.
 Through grammatical analysis, the words of the stories are highlighted based on part of speech:

 - white words: nouns